parkji30/netlify/content/project/ModifiedDCF/index.md

 ---
-title: Calibrating the Efficiency of the modified Davis-Chandresekhar Fermi method
+title: Calibrating the Efficiency of the modified DCF method
 summary: Calculating the magnetic field strength of molecular clouds.
 tags:
 - Simulations